Shellyda/Shellyda/README.md

 ## 🗣️ About me

 My name is Shellyda Barbosa.
-I'm a intrant ABI engineering student at CTG/UFPE, that found in technology area the opportunity to transform ideas into something that adds value to other people's lives. 💚
+I'm a computer engineering student at CIn-UFPE, that found in technology area the opportunity to transform ideas into something that adds value to other people's lives. 💚

     🏁 I started my programming journey learning C language.